kearry/mca/README.md

 when present.
 See the [yt-dlp cookies guide](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp) for instructions on exporting cookies.

+If you want to brand generated clips with a watermark image, place `aiprepperWM.png` in the `public` folder or set the `WATERMARK_PATH` environment variable to point to your own watermark file.
+The helper script will overlay this image on the bottom right of each extracted clip.

 For details on how the modules work, test commands and production deployment see the [Developer Guide](./DEVELOPER_GUIDE.md).